abinoam/morula/README.md

 	greyjewel:~ atma$ morula -d /tmp/testdb -t table1 -u dens update

-Or more simply, if you have used the defualt values:
+Or more simply, if you have used the default values and your tableid/username is the same:

 	greyjewel:~ atma$ morula -s dens update